 • Meeting Location

-Did you know?
-Only Bethel, Kasigluk, Aniak and St. Mary’s have each hosted more than 1 Annual Meeting in Calista’s history (through 2020).
+Only Bethel, Kasigluk, Aniak, Anchorage and St. Mary’s have hosted more than one Annual Meeting in Calista’s history (through 2024).

 • Quorum - If Too Few Shareholders Vote